11 Signs of Alzheimer's Disease: Or Are You Just Getting Older?

 - paying bills on time

 - being able to concentrate on a set of directions

 can be signs that Alzheimer’s disease is setting in.
 Managing money can be an especially difficult and problematic task, where family members may need to intervene to protect hard-earned assets.

 In contrast, if you occasionally make a math error while balancing the checkbook, you probably don't have early-onset Alzheimer's.

 Challenges With Completing Familiar Tasks

-On the other hand, occasionally forgetting how to record a television show on the DVR or set a message on the cell phone may just be due to age-related memory lapses.
+On the other hand, occasionally forgetting how to do certain tasks like setting a message on your mobile phone may just be due to age-related memory lapses.
 And you can always ask the younger generation to help with these kinds of tasks!

 A Sense of Time and Place is Lost

 Losing one's sense of time or place can be frightening.